CUMB FAQ Version 1.69 - August 2011|

 Real simple, folks.
 Show up at a practice, game, or whatever.
 Ask.
 Presto, you're in the Band.
 It's nice if you play an instrument and/or are funny, but that's not absolutely necessary either.
 You must be a member of the faculty, staff, or student body of Columbia University or one of its affiliates.
-You must be either male or female (strap-on genitalia accepted but not provided).
+You must be a person, not an existential void.
 When you appear, in uniform, on the field at three football games or in the stands at two basketball games, you officially become a bandie and can vote in elections.
 And if you stick around until initiation, you become a full-fledged bandie.
 This means you are authorized to learn about G(tb)2 and certain other things.
 You also have to be initiated in order to run for a spot on the Managing Bored.

 - What is the initiation?